 Following the adoption of IFRS 16 Lease Accounting from 1st January 2019 UW recognized Right of Use assets for property leases, measured at the amount equal to the lease liability adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the balance sheet as at 31 December 2018 and an estimate of any costs to dismantle and remove the asset at the end of the lease.
-UW depreciates the right-of-use asset on a straight-line basis from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+UW depreciates the right-of-use asset on a straight-line basis from the lease term.
 The Company also assesses the right-of-use asset for impairment when such indicators exist.